 What are the risks of taking birth control pills?

 There are some risks of using birth control pills, especially Combined Pills that can increase the chance to have blood clots and lead to:

 Even if there is the possibility of increasing the chance of having blood clots by using birth control, the risk is very small.
 According to the American College of Obstetricians and Gynecologist, from 10,000 women, less than 10 will develop blood clots in a year using birth control pills.

-However, if you have one of the risk factors below, you should talk to your doctor and analyze about the risks to use the birth control pills, as follow:
+However, if you have one of the risk factors below, you should talk to your doctor and analyze about the risks to use birth control pills, as follows:

 Which one is the best option for you?

 Nowadays, there are in the market, many different types of birth control pills, which will fit you.
 The important thing is always to consult your doctor and be sure that you’re taking them every day correctly, accordingly to the side effects and the risks factors mentioned above.
 It is also important to ask your doctor if you are using the best option for you.
 If you are using some medicine, you always need to say to your doctor and make sure that this medicine will not affect the effectiveness of the birth control pill, and if this happens, which option do you have to avoid an unplanned pregnancy.